mozilla/data-docs/src/tools/stmo.md

   **ALL QUERIES SHOULD INCLUDE A "LIMIT" STATEMENT BY DEFAULT!**

-You should be in the habit of adding a "LIMIT 100" clause to the end of all new queries, to prevent your query from returning a gigantic data set that causes UI and performance problems.
+You should be in the habit of adding a "LIMIT 100" clause to the end of all new queries, to prevent your query from returning a gigantic result set that causes UI and performance problems.
 You may learn that the total result set is small enough that the limit is unnecessary, but unless you're certain that is the case specifying an explicit LIMIT helps prevent unnecessary issues.